Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for the 3D incompressible Navier-Stokes equations

 where

-is the projected stress tensor and $L$ is the pressure-free momentum equation operator.
-Given $\sigma(u)$, the projector $\pi$ computes the unique pressure $p$ (up to a constant) such that $\sigma(u) + p \kron$ is divergence-preserving.
+is the projected stress tensor and $L_i \coloneq \partial_t + \partial_j r_{i j}$ is the pressure-free momentum equation operator.
+Given $\sigma(u)$, the projector $\pi$ computes the unique pressure $p$ (up to a constant) such that $\sigma(u) + p \delta$ is divergence-preserving.
 The pressure projection only modifies the diagonal, so $r_{i j} = \sigma_{i j}$ for $i \neq j$.

 In \cref{eq:navier-stokes}, there is a spatial constraint of divergence-freeness, which was not present in \cref{sec:conservation-law}.
 In the projected form \eqref{eq:momentum-projected}, this constraint is hidden inside $r_{i j}(u)$.
-As a result, the 3D stress tensor $r_{i j}(u)$ is non-local, and requires solving a Poisson equation, whereas the 1D flux $r(u)$ was local.
-As long as the initial velocity field is divergence-free, the continuity equation can be ignored if \cref{eq:momentum-projected} is used to evolve the velocity field in a divergence-preserving way.
+As a result, the 3D stress tensor $r_{i j}(u)$ is non-local in $u$, and requires solving a Poisson equation, whereas the 1D Burgers flux $r(u)$ was local.
+As long as the initial velocity field is divergence-free, the continuity equation can be ignored since \cref{eq:momentum-projected} evolves the velocity field in a divergence-preserving way.

 Since we incorporated the divergence-free constraint, the 3D conservation law \eqref{eq:momentum-projected} has the same form as the 1D conservation law \eqref{eq:conservation-law}.
-We can therefore repeat the procedure from \cref{sec:cl-finite-volume-structural} to obtain discrete LES equations in conservative form.
-We use the same notation as in \cref{sec:conservation-law,sec:cl-finite-volume-structural,sec:burgers} to highlight the similarities and differences.
+We can therefore repeat the procedure from \cref{sec:les-fvm} to obtain LES-FVM equations in conservative form.
+We use the same notation as in \cref{sec:conservation-law,sec:les-fvm,sec:burgers} to highlight the similarities and differences.
 One difference is the presence of direction indices $i$ and $j$.
 The scalar flux $r(u)$ from \cref{sec:conservation-law} is now a $3 \times 3$ stress tensor $r_{i j}(u)$.